-- B. All changes in compensation, including merit increases, promotion, or similar compensation shall take effect on the first day of the pay period starting after the date such increase is scheduled. - C. Upon promotion, the salary step for any employee shall be at the next higher salary step in the salary range of the new classification which provides for at least a 5% salary increase over current base salary.
+- A. Employee performance evaluations shall be completed no later than July 30th of the affected fiscal year. - B. All changes in compensation, including merit increases, promotion, or similar compensation shall take effect on the first day of the pay period starting after the date such increase is scheduled. - C. Upon promotion, the salary step for any employee shall be at the next higher salary step in the salary range of the new classification which provides for at least a 5% salary increase over current base salary.
 Provided, however, that the City shall not be required to pay a salary in excess of the salary range authorized for the highest salary step. - D. Effective July 1, 2020, employees will be eligible for an additional step increase of 5% upon meeting the following criteria: 1) Employee has been employed by the City for ten (10) consecutive years. - E. An employee within the competitive service who performs satisfactorily as indicated on the performance evaluation will be eligible to receive a step increase upon completion of six months of employment, and be eligible thereafter to be considered for an annual step increase based on a satisfactory performance evaluation.
-An employee who performs satisfactorily as indicated on the performance evaluation will receive the step increase the first day of the next pay period following the date such increase is scheduled upon approval by the Human Resources Administrator and completion of a Personnel Action Form. - F. The City has contracted with CPS HR Consulting to complete a total compensation survey during the term of this Agreement, using the following comparison agencies: Buellton, Fillmore, Goleta, Ojai, Port Hueneme, Santa Paula, Solvang, Arroyo Grande, Grover Beach, Pismo Beach, Morro Bay, Marina, Pacific Grove, Solana Beach, Ventura, Oxnard, and Santa Barbara.
-The City's HR Department will complete the classification study providing informational updates to Local 620.
-The results of both the classification study and total compensation survey will be shared with Local 620 prior to the initiation of the bargaining of the subsequent Successor MOU.
-Concessions will be identified separately for tracking purposes when completing the Total Compensation Survey.
-Concessions include: furloughs, pay cuts, deferred raises and/or pension rollbacks, reduced medical contributions, etc. - G. If the City moves forward with any Resolution to modify miscellaneous unrepresented or management employee benefits during the term of this Agreement, July 1, 2020 through June 30, 2021, the City agrees to a reopener to meet and confer with SEIU as to a financially comparable benefit.
-The City does not anticipate providing any additional benefit to miscellaneous unrepresented or management employees during the term of this Agreement. - H. The City agrees to inform Local 620 should at any time during the term of this Agreement they receive discretionary funds from the State or Federal funding which is intended to supplement monies lost due to COVID.
+For an employee who performs satisfactorily as indicated on the performance evaluation, the step increase will be effective the first day of the next pay period following July 30. - F. Effective January 21, 2023, employees shall receive a 5% base wage adjustment (see, Salary Schedule). - G. Effective following approval and adoption of this Agreement, employees will receive a one-time, non-pensionable \$2,500 payment. - H. Effective the first full pay period of July for each year of this Agreement (2023, 2024, 2025 and 2026), employees shall have a cost of living adjustment based on CPI, Los Angeles-Long Beach-Anaheim, with a minimum increase of 2.5% and a maximum increase of 5%.